 - Budget

 Overwhelmed already?
 Don’t worry!
 RVs are designed with you in mind and are quite easy to figure out once you understand how many amps your rig uses throughout an average day.
-After you calculate how much power you realistically need from your 50 amp rig, there should be a generator that works for you!
+After you calculate how much power you realistically need from your 50-amp rig, you’ll be able to find a generator that works for you!

 Wattage

-All it takes is a bit of math: all generators will say how many watts they can produce, and likewise, all appliances say how many watts they need to operate.
-It’s up to you to do a few calculations of how many watts your appliances use in total at one time.
+All generators should indicate the wattage they can produce, and your appliances will have a similar detail with the watts needed to operate.
+From these figures, you’ll be able to do a few calculations and work out the number of watts your appliances use in total at one time.

 When choosing a generator, make sure you know how many watts your AC unit uses upon start-up.
 An air conditioner’s running wattage is always lower than its start-up wattage.
 Your generator will need to be able to compensate for the start-up wattage, so that’s a good place to begin!